Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 Nodes are initialized with fallback configs via environment variables, including `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION`.
 If associating with an IAM role and if the backup node does not reside on the AWS platform, an additional environment variable `AWS_SESSION_TOKEN` may be necessary.

+{% if_version lte:3.5.x %}

+A backup node should not be used to proxy traffic.
+A single backup node is sufficient for all deployments.
+For more information about the data that is set in the environment variables, review the [AWS environment variable configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

+{% endif_version %}
+{% if_version gte:3.6.x %}

+{:.important}
-We do not recommend using backup nodes to proxy traffic though it's possible.
-The backup job enlarges the attack surface of a proxying DP, and contribute significantly to the P99 delay.
-You need to know the risk if you want to deloy it this way, and the DP needs to be at least `3.6.0.0` to be provisioned with backup configuration when it's configured as a backup node.
+> We do not recommend using backup nodes to proxy traffic.
+The backup job enlarges the attack surface of a proxying DP, and contributes significantly to the P99 delay.
+You need to know the risk if you want to deploy a node this way, and the DP needs to be at least `3.6.0.0` to be provisioned with backup configuration when it's configured as a backup node.

 Although a single backup node is sufficient for all deployments, you can also configure additional backup nodes.
 A leader election algorithm selects one node from the group of designated backup nodes to do the backup job.